 - As of January 2015, students must obtain a grade of C or higher in the required courses.
-Students who receive a grade lower than C in the same required CS course twice, will be dismissed. - There will be no conversion of final grades into PASS or ILL.
-All letter grades will be final. - Attendance at the in-person lectures and tutorials is not mandatory but highly encouraged.
+Students who receive a grade lower than C in the same required CS course twice, will be dismissed. - A student must score 50% or above in assignments, quizzes, and project work to pass this course. - Attendance at the lectures and tutorials is not mandatory but highly encouraged.
 If you can make it to 90% of the total sessions, you will earn 2% bonus points to your overall grade.
-Less than 60% attendance will not be awarded any bonus point. - Participation in the formative quizzes during lectures is not mandatory but highly encouraged.
-If you respond to at least 60% of the quiz questions, you will earn 1% bonus point. - It is up to the discretion of the instructor to use remote proctoring in online testing (e.g., quizzes).
+Less than 60% attendance will not be awarded any bonus point. - It is up to the discretion of the instructor to use remote proctoring in online testing (e.g., quizzes).
 Students may be required to download proctoring software onto their devices.
 Students who cannot meet system requirements for remote proctoring should contact the instructor for an alternate assessment.
 (Typical system requirements are: (a) Mac OS or Windows, (b) a web-cam, and (c) an Internet connection).